Mbed-TLS/TF-PSA-Crypto/docs/psa-transition.md

 #### Elliptic curve mechanism selection

-The PK types `MBEDTLS_PK_ECKEY`, `MBEDTLS_PK_ECKEY_DH` and `MBEDTLS_PK_ECDSA` correspond to elliptic-curve key types in the PSA API.
+The PK type `MBEDTLS_PK_SIGALG_ECDSA` corresponds to the elliptic-curve key types in the PSA API.
 In the PSA API, key pairs and public keys are separate object types.
 The PSA API uses policies and algorithm parameters rather than key types to distinguish between the PK EC types.

 An ECC public key has the type [`PSA_KEY_TYPE_ECC_PUBLIC_KEY(curve)`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/group/group__crypto__types/#group__crypto__types_1gad54c03d3b47020e571a72cd01d978cf2) where `curve` is a curve family identifier.